abilioassis/password-generator/README.md

-# Scrimba Bootcamp - Exclusive Solo Projects
+# Scrimba Bootcamp - Solo Projects

 This is a solution to the [M3 - Password Generator](https://scrimba.com/learn/frontend/solo-project-pro-password-generator-cR9B46Sg).